-E. Net Operating Loss Carry forward (cont.)
+Е. Net Operating Loss Carry forward (cont.)

 The future utilization of Jazz's net operating loss carry forwards to offset future taxable income is subject to an annual limitation as a result of ownership changes that have occurred.
 Additional limitations could apply if ownership changes occur in the future.
 Jazz has had two "change in ownership" events that limit the utilization of net operating loss carry forwards.
 The first "change in ownership" event occurred in February 2007 upon Jazz Technologies' acquisition of Jazz Semiconductor.
 The second "change in ownership" event occurred on September 19, 2008, upon Tower's acquisition of Jazz.
 Jazz concluded that the net operating loss limitation for the change in ownership which occurred in September 2008 will be an annual utilization of approximately \$2,100 for the use in its tax return.
 On December 31, 2014, Jazz had federal net operating loss carry forwards of approximately \$31,000 that will begin to expire in 2022, unless previously utilized.
-On December 31, 2014, Jazz had state net operating loss carry forwards.
+On December 31, 2014, Jazz had state net operating loss carry forward of approximately \$141,000.
+The state tax loss carry forwards is expected to start expiring from 2015 onwards.